avarenee/RESP/README.md

 **SOLUTION**

-RESP is an early intervention application for first responders with facial recognition and accessible offline platform that connect loved ones  after a natural disaster on ways to minimize the emotional consequences and helping families cope in ways that is conducive to mental health and wellbeing.

-RESP - Questionnaire is intended for the first responder to fill out, inspired by the recommended questions asked for AMBER Alert system.
-This information is not only intended to establish a rapport with the disaster survivor, but populated an anonymous database to allow the custom ML models to consume.

-Once first responders fill out a questionnaire, they are added to the Catalog and considered 'checked-in'.
-The survivor may  state that they are seeking family members or friends, and if a match is found between their query and the Catalog, the survivor can be notified and reassured.
-The catalog keeps track of a census, geolocation based on their responses.
+Once first responders intervene, they can use RESP's 'check-in' feature to interview survivors.
+The interview survey keeps track of basic information about the survivor, such as their name, birthday, and, if they are displaced, a shelter for them to be assigned to.
+The survivors are then added to the database and considered 'checked-in'.
+The survivor may state that they are seeking family members or friends, and if a match is found between their query and the database, the survivor can be notified and reassured.

 How we built it: React, MongoDb Stitch, Service Worker to facilitate offline sync and IBM cloud.

 Currently hosted on Bluemix: https://resp.mybluemix.net/

+**Potential impact**

-Potential impact:  RESP can help  a community to reconnect with loved ones  to reduce the Emotional Impact of a Natural Disaster for long-term prevention.
+RESP can help a community to reconnect with loved ones to reduce the short term and long term emotional impact of a natural disaster.